NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     precision at twice the storage).

 num-matches-from-disp-triplets (*integer*) (default = 0)
-    Create a match file with this many points uniformly sampled from the stereo disparity, while making sure that if there are more than two images, a set of ground features are represented by matches in at least three of them.
+    Create a match file with roughly this many points uniformly sampled from the stereo disparity, while making sure that if there are more than two images, a set of ground features are represented by matches in at least three of them.
 The matches are between original images (that is, before any alignment or map-projection).
 The file name is ``<output prefix>-disp-<left image>__<right image>.match``.
-This can
-    be very slow for images 50,000 or more on the side.
+In latest ASP (post version 3.4.0), if these images are mapprojected, the mach file is adjusted to reflect the names of the original unprojected images.
+Creating this match file can be very slow for images 50,000 or more on the side.
 Use then ``num-matches-from-disparity``.
-To not continue
-    with triangulation, use ``--compute-point-cloud-center-only``.
+To not continue with triangulation, use ``--compute-point-cloud-center-only``.
+Such match files can be used in bundle adjustment when refining the lens distortion (:numref:`heights_from_dem`).
-    See :numref:`floatingintrinsics` for an application.

 num-matches-from-disparity (*integer*) (default = 0)
-    Create a match file with this many points uniformly sampled from the stereo disparity.
+    Create a match file with roughly this many points uniformly sampled from the stereo disparity.
 The matches are between original images (that is, before any alignment or map-projection).
 See also ``num-matches-from-disp-triplets``.